Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using Bayesian normalizing flows: Introduction

 For flow-based emulators, model uncertainties may arise either from inefficiencies in parameter learning, sub-optimal architectures, and out of distribution samples in the observed data, where as data uncertainties may result from the inherent sparsity and randomness of the training set which may be caused by particular formation channels being highly inefficient in certain regions of the CBC parameter space or by numerical approximation used by the simulators internally to speed up computation~\citep{NEMANI2023110796, he2025surveyuncertaintyquantificationmethods,andrews2024posydonversion2population}.
 While biases associated with ignoring model uncertainties may, in principle, be reduced by generating more training data, costly simulators can prohibit such endeavors.
-On the other hand, astrophysical bottlenecks leading to sparse and noisy datasets cannot be mitigated by simulating a larger number of binaries.
-In other words, for state of the art (costly) simulators and extended investigations that include observations of rarely synthesizable systems such as highly unequal mass neutron Star black hole binaries~(NSBHs)/BBHs with a component in the $3-5M_{\odot}$ mass range~\citep{LIGOScientific:2020zkf, Zevin:2020gma, LIGOScientific:2024elc}, it is necessary to quantify and marginalize over emulator uncertainties for ensuring unbiased astrophysical inference.
+On the other hand, astrophysical bottlenecks leading to sparse and noisy datasets are difficult to mitigate against whilst simulating a tractable number of binaries.
+In other words, for SBI with state-of-the-art (costly) simulators or to correctly characterize their theoretical predictions for rarely synthesizable sub-populations such as highly unequal mass neutron Star black hole binaries~(NSBHs), BBHs with a component in the $3-5M_{\odot}$ mass range~\citep{LIGOScientific:2020zkf, Zevin:2020gma, LIGOScientific:2024elc}, CBCs emerging from stellar binaries at very high metallicities~\citep{metallicity}, and synthetic populations corresponding to large natal kicks etc., it is necessary to quantify and marginalize over emulator uncertainties for unbiased astrophysical inference.

+In this paper, we implement the Bayesian normalizing flow, a framework for emulating conditional and unconditional distribution functions equipped with uncertainty quantification and model comparison among architectures.
+By constructing the transformation layers of an NF from Bayesian neural networks~(BNNs) and exploiting the natural likelihood function associated with any density estimator model, such as an NF, we sample the posterior distribution of flow parameters given training data and suitable a priori assumptions.
+We use Hamiltonian Monte Carlo methods\citep[HMC, ][]{betancourt2018conceptualintroductionhamiltonianmonte} such as the No-U-Turn-Sampler~\citep[NUTS, ][]{Hoffman:2011ukg} to constrain the exact posterior distribution of flow parameters given training data, prior information, and the choice of model architecture.